marcus-crane/utf9k/content/blog/solid-systems.md

 date = "2020-12-01"
 +++

-If I had a crystal ball in front of me, one of the things I would like to ask is Will we, the human race, ever get solid systems?".
+If I had a crystal ball in front of me, one of the things I would like to ask is "Will we, the human race, ever get solid systems?".

 I don't mean [SOLID](https://en.wikipedia.org/wiki/SOLID), I don't even know what that means, but you know, robust and just generally not prone to letting the user fall right through the cracks by taking an unexpected route.